shyrodgau/imbraw2dng/README.md

 Copy the html file to your PC and open in your favorite browser (any newer one should do).

 There is an online version at [imback.eu](https://imback.eu/home/im-back-raw-dng-converter-ib35/) but the image data will stay in your browser!

+Problems should be discussed in the [I'm Back Users Group on Facebook](https://www.facebook.com/groups/1212628099691211).